Human Resources

 • Saves on costs

-Many of your interviewees will have personal and professional obligations, which will place limits on their availability that aren’t an issue with video interviews.
+Many job candidates have personal and professional obligations that place limits on their availability.
+However, these obligations present less of an issue for video interviews.

-For example, you’ll probably find that most candidates request lunchtime or end-of-day interviews, or they have to take a day off work, which they struggle to organize at short notice.
+For example, you’ll probably find that most in-person candidates request lunchtime or end-of-day interviews.
+Alternatively, they may have to take a day off work, which they may struggle to organize at short notice.

-With a virtual interview, though, candidates are far more flexible, making it much easier to schedule all your interviews for a role over a shorter period of time.
+With a virtual interview, though, candidates are far more flexible.
+This makes it much easier to schedule all your interviews for a role over a shorter period of time.

 virtual interview handshake

 Just as video conferencing interviews simplify the scheduling process, they also make it easier for candidates to stick to dates and times.
-Candidates will have no traffic to contend with, and may still attend interviews despite having flu symptoms.
-And you can conduct interviews from home, too, also making it simpler to avoid any timing issues.
+Candidates won't have to deal with traffic delays or other inconveniences.

 Recording a video conferencing interview is infinitely more straightforward than recording an in-person one, and there are a number of reasons to do so.

-Firstly, with the candidate’s permission, you can share interview replays with other decision-makers in the hiring process.
-Also, you can review interviews – especially helpful if you’re not a great notetaker – and even carefully compare specific responses to key questions across different candidates.
+With the candidate’s permission, you can share interview replays with other decision-makers in the hiring process.
+Also, you can review interviews (especially helpful if you’re not a great notetaker) and compare specific responses to key questions across different candidates.

 Another great reason to record your interviews is to review and provide feedback on the performance of interviewees.
 If someone in the hiring team is particularly strong in one aspect of how they conduct interviews, why not share a recording to demonstrate what they do so well?

-As long as you have the best video conferencing software, using multimedia as part of your interviews is incredibly easy.
-And if you don’t use multimedia, maybe you should?
+When you use the best video conferencing software, including multimedia as part of your interviews is incredibly easy.
 You can share graphs and tables for technical questions, videos for situational questions, and images or PDFs for brain teaser questions.

 Livestorm Advantages of virtual interviews, with the Interviewee watches multimedia